-Anglican worship services involve a lot of motion and congregational participation with lay persons and clergy bowing, kneeling, standing, and making the sign of the cross at various times during the liturgy.
+Anglican worship services involve a lot of motion and congregational participation, with lay people and the clergy bowing, kneeling, standing, and making the sign of the cross at various times during the liturgy.
 Many Anglicans bow to the cross when approaching the altar and when the cross passes in the processional and recessional.
 For Christians, the cross symbolizes God's grace and the salvation of people, which is why it is so highly visible in churches across the world.
 Jesus's sacrifice on the cross turned this terrible means of death into a symbol of hope, salvation, and promise.